Humanitarian Crisis Simulation | Volunteer

 May 15-17, 2020

-Many volunteers are needed as role players as we transform Camp St Croix into a patchwork of simulated refugee camps.
+The greatest need is for dozens of volunteers to serve as role players as we transform Camp St Croix into a patchwork of simulated refugee camps.
 The majority of role players will be refugees, but other roles include affected villagers, local government officials, hospital patients, militia members, and UN staff.
 You can expect to learn a lot from your experience and have fun connecting with your fellow volunteers.
-Prior experience not required.
+Prior experience NOT required.
 Individuals with acting skills encouraged to join in this role.

 Individuals with experience in humanitarian crisis response may be able to fill specialized roles within the simulation.
-Email email@example.com to inquire.
+See more details below.

 - Special, logistical, and administrative volunteers may also be needed for Friday, May 17.

-- Optional activities for those staying over night: For those joining us for Friday and/or Saturday nights, there will be optional activities including a Friday night camp tour and learning opportunities on Saturday night.
-Both nights, there will be a volunteer campfire with snacks, and free time for hiking, star gazing or chatting.
+- Optional activities for those staying over night: For those joining us for Friday and/or Saturday nights, there will be a volunteer campfire with snacks, and free time for hiking, star gazing or chatting.